includesec-erik/includesec-erik/README.md

 - 👀 I’m interested in rm -rf /
 - 🌱 I’m currently learning /dev/null
 - 💞️ I’m looking to collaborate on /dev/urandom
-- 📫 How to reach me echo /dev/console
+- 📫 How to reach me: echo /dev/console